 Pioneer Memorial Hospital and Nursing Facility is a 21-bed hospital able to provide a wide range of services.

 The hospital opened in 1950 and has undergone various renovations over the years.
-Recent improvements include the addition of a 16 slice CAT scanner and a remodeled long-term care wing.
-Pioneer Memorial Hospital has an active medical staff of four physicians and one physician’s assistant.
+Pioneer Memorial Hospital has an active medical staff of three physicians, one physician’s assistant and one advanced family nurse practitioner.
 Ancillary services include home health, hospice, physical therapy, radiology, and laboratory.
+Radiology services include x-ray, CT, ultrasound, dexa scan for bone density testing and mobile mammography and MRI.
+Our laboratory is licensed to perform a wide variety of on-site testing.

 The hospital’s emergency department maintains an Oregon Trauma Level IV designation.
-All registered nurses working in the emergency department are certified in trauma care and advanced cardiac life support.
+All registered nurses working in the emergency department are certified in trauma care, advanced cardiac life support and pediatric life support.

-In addition to acute and emergency care services, the hospital provides skilled nursing care and long-term care.
+In addition to acute and emergency care services, the hospital provides skilled and non-skilled nursing care.
 You can learn more about these services by exploring the links at the right.

 Click to access Morrow County Health District’s Patient Portal.